-Three quarters of tech talent are willing to leave the UK for work
+Three quarters of tech workers are willing to leave the UK for a job

 Totaljobs has once again partnered with The Network, (a global alliance of more than 50 leading recruitment websites) and Boston Consulting Group to look at the wants and needs of global talent as part of the Decoding Global Talent series, this time focusing on tech workers in a bid to understand how we can keep them and the industry thriving.
 The study includes insights from people with expert-level knowledge in skills such as programming and web development, mobile application development, artificial intelligence, and robotics and engineering.

 Insights from 27,000 digital experts across 180 countries reveal that UK tech talent is more likely to move elsewhere for work than the general population.

 - 75% of British tech workers said they would be willing to leave the UK for work, compared to 61% of the general population, posing a potential tech exodus.

 - London ranks as the most attractive city for tech workers worldwide, while the UK is fifth most attractive country overall.

 - The findings call for Government and companies to work harder to attract and retain top digital talent and upskill their current workforce.